 The second most leading cause of cancer related deaths in North American men is prostate cancer.
 Radiation therapy is the primary treatment and many fail to respond to this conventional method.
-Vitamin D is not only important in balancing the calcium balance in bones but it also shows anti-proliferative effects on cancer cells in glands such as the prostate.
+D3 is not only important in balancing the calcium balance in bones but it also shows anti-proliferative effects on cancer cells in glands such as the prostate.
 The use of calcitriol to both inhibit the growth of prostate cancer cells but also their progression is validated in multiple studies.
 (11)

 A full understanding of how vitamin D stops cancer is still lacking but shows promising evidence as a useful cancer treatment therapy.
 Researchers however do know that calcitriol inhibits cancerous cell growth, stimulates apoptosis, limits anti-apoptotic genes and their pathways that account for the quick proliferation and expression of prostate cancer cells.

 Vitamin D and Breast Cancer